Matt Monro: Life and early career

-Monro was born Terence Edward Parsons on 1 December 1930 in Finsbury, north London, to Frederick and Alice Parsons.
+Monro was born Terence Edward Parsons on 1 December 1930 in Finsbury, northeast of the City of London, to Frederick and Alice Parsons.
 He had three brothers — Arthur, Reg and Harry — and a sister, Alice.
-He attended Duncombe School in Islington, and Elliott School, Putney.
+He attended Duncombe School in Islington and Elliott School, Putney.

 Monro had a difficult childhood.
-His father died when he was three and after his mother became ill, he was fostered out for two years.
+His father died when he was three, and after his mother became ill, he was fostered out for two years.
 Leaving school at 14, he tried a succession of jobs without remaining in any of them for very long, before National Service beckoned in 1948.
 Monro became a tank driving instructor in the British armed forces and was posted to Hong Kong.
 He had sung in public from an early age, for example at the Tufnell Park Palais, and in Hong Kong he took to entering local talent contests, winning several.
 In fact, he became a regular guest (and frequent winner) of Radio Rediffusion's Talent Time show in Hong Kong.
 He was invited by then-host Ray Cordeiro to perform in his own one-off show entitled Terry Parsons Sings, on the condition that he would bow out of future Talent Time episodes to make way for others.
 Agreeing to the deal, he performed his first on-air concert for Rediffusion on 27 June 1953.

 Following his discharge from the Army after five years, he returned to London, to try to make a career out of singing.
 Initially he had little success and was obliged to take on a number of different jobs to supplement his meagre income from the occasional singing engagement.
 He also hung around the music publishers offices in Denmark Street and occasionally made demos of new songs for their ever-optimistic song-pluggers.
 Eventually, he became a bus driver for London Transport, driving Route 27 from Holloway (Garage code J) Bus Garage (now demolished: the present Holloway Garage (HT) is the former Holloway Trolleybus Depot).